 All header files for the run-time system are in the directory h.
-The file h/rt.h (or, for assembly-language routines, h/defs.s) is included by almost every source file in the run-time system, and contains machine-dependent defined constants, run-time data structure declarations, and defined constants and macros for flags, type codes, argument accessing, and bit manipulations.
+The file h/rt.h is included by every source file in the run-time system, and contains machine-independent defined constants, run-time data structure declarations, and defined constants and macros for flags, type codes, argument accessing, and bit manipulations.
+The file sys/params.h contains corresponding machine-dependent information.

 During the execution of an Icon program, many type conversions are done on temporary values, where data storage is not required beyond the bounds of the current operation.
-For this reason, the type conversion routines all operate with pointers passed to them that reference buffers in the calling procedure.
-Any routine calling for type conversion must determine if heap or string space storage is needed, and perform the allocation.
+For this reason, the type conversion routines all operate with pointers passed to them that reference buffers in the calling routine.
+Any routine calling for type conversion must determine if space is needed in the block or string regions, and perform the allocation.
 Most of the conversion routines return the type of the result or NULL if the conversion cannot be performed.
 One exception is cvstr which, in addition to NULL, returns 2 if the object was already a string, and 1 if the object had to be converted to a string.
 This distinction makes it possible to avoid a large number of predictive-need checks.
 The second exception is cvnum, which returns either real numbers or integers and makes no attempt to distinguish between short and long integers.